 When drawing on the touch screen, the inking in the UPDD Test drawing area that relates to the 'mouse events' should be under the stylus in a calibrated system.
 The position of the inking in the drawing area associated with UPDD API and TUIO interface will be dependent on the scaled / non-scaled setting.

-If the UPDD gesture API extension is running then information about the current gesture being performed is also shown: 'Current gesture for device n: [gesture]'
+If UPDD Commander or the UPDD gesture API extension is running then information about the current gesture being performed is also shown at the bottom of the drawing area: 'Current gesture for device n: [gesture]'

 The full screen mode displays a grid with an option to exit full screen.
 Further, if using a pressure device (pens, touch screens with pressure) it will display the pressure value on screen, the line will be thicker depending on the pressure, and if using a pen that supports an eraser function (normally inverted) will erase rather than paint.